 Ontario Legislative Assembly – Members of Provincial Parliament (MPPs):

-7. STUCK FOR CHRISTMAS, GRADUATION, BIRTHDAY PRESENTS?
+7. Stuck for a Christmas, graduation, birthday, anniversary present?
 Buy rescue product or subscriptions for loved ones.